Soof4/QoL/README.md

 * New command ``/voteban`` will start a voting process to ban the target player.
 * New command ``/vote`` will vote for/against the current voting process.
 * New whitelist system based on character names.
-* A config file to enable/disable any features.
-(You need to restart the server to apply changes. ``/reload`` is not enough.)

 ## Configuration
 Here is an example config file: